-- 11. Consumers have become increasingly concerned about the effects of synthetic and chemical ingredients in cleaning products, bath and beauty products and everyday household products.
+11. Consumers have become increasingly concerned about the effects of synthetic and chemical ingredients in food, cleaning products, bath and beauty products and everyday household products.
 Companies such as the Defendant have capitalized on consumers' desire for purportedly "natural products."
 Indeed, consumers are willing to pay, and have paid, a premium for products branded "natural" over products that contain synthetic ingredients.
-In 2010, sales of natural products grew 6% to \$117 billion.
-Reasonable consumers, including Plaintiff and Class Members, value natural products for important reasons, including the belief that they are safer and healthier than alternative products that are not represented as natural. - 12.
-Despite the Products containing a number of synthetic ingredients, Defendant markets the Products as being "All Natural". - 13.
-As depicted below, the Products' packaging prominently represents that the Products are "All Natural".
-But, despite these representations, the Products contain ingredients that are not "All Natural".
+In 2010, sales of natural products grew 6% to \$117 billion.1 Reasonable consumers, including Plaintiff and Class Members, value natural products for important reasons, including the belief that they are safer and healthier than alternative products that are not represented as natural.

+12. Despite the Products containing a number of synthetic ingredients, Defendant markets the Products as being "Clearly Natural" and "Pure and Natural".

+13. As is depicted below, the Products' packaging prominently represents that it is "Clearly Natural" and "Pure and Natural".
+But, despite these representations, it contains ingredients that are not "Clearly Natural" and "Pure and Natural".
 Plaintiff read and relied upon each of the aforementioned representations on the Products' packaging.